firolightfog/Yolow/README.md

 <img width="225" alt="image" src="https://user-images.githubusercontent.com/34127628/156899586-15b8dd43-4d7e-4e67-98d1-7b67e0b63bbd.png">

 ### RandVolt8
 Similar to RandVolt10 but with 8 outputs only.
-It has no context menu but some range options (uni/bi and 0-10V) are on the panel.
+It has no context menu but some range options (lower and upper limit voltage) are on the panel.
-- Without a clock input: it provides eight fix voltages (0V-7V) and the knob may be used as a unique attenuator.
+- Without a clock input: it provides eight fix voltages between in the valid range.
 - With a clock input: it provides random voltages.
 Practically a S&H unit with internal noise source.

 ### FromTo